NLmeng/NLmeng/README.md

 <h1 align="center">Hi 👋, I'm Lymeng</h1>
 <h3 align="center">I am currently working as SDE in Test at Safe Software.
 I studied Computer Science at University of British Columbia and graduated in 2024.</h3>

-- My projects and resume are regularly updated at [my website (interactive portfolio)](https://lymengblog.vercel.app/)
+- My projects and resume are regularly updated at www.thenaret.com

 - 📫 How to reach me **lymengnaret@yahoo.com** or through my [linkedin](https://www.linkedin.com/in/lymengnaret/)